Parizval/TezosFellowshipProposal/Proposal1/README.md

 ## ![](https://github.com/Parizval/DeveloperDock/blob/master/srs/target.png) Objective of the Proposal

-The purpose of the project is to create a decentralized online F&O platform on tezos blockchain.
+The purpose of the project is to create a decentralized online **Options** platform on tezos blockchain.

 ## ![](https://github.com/Parizval/DeveloperDock/blob/master/srs/policy.png) Description  of  the  Proposal